The vision of the Cure Sickle Cell Initiative is to accelerate the development of treatments aimed at genetic cures for sickle cell disease.

 The NHLBI is soliciting applications for preclinical and clinical projects focused on curative strategies for sickle cell disease in the areas of gene therapy (replacement) and gene editing.
 Proposed projects may also be focused on developing or refining activities that improve the safety or efficacy of the clinical protocol for gene therapy or gene edited autologous hematopoietic transplantation (e.g. improved bone marrow conditioning regimens, maximizing stem cell mobilization and harvesting).

-The NHLBI is soliciting applications to develop and validate assays necessary for the assessment of hematological outcomes and other measures of disease modification following transplantation of an autologous, gene modified (gene therapy or gene edited) hematopoietic cell graft conducted with the intent to provide a single treatment resulting in alleviation or ‘cure’ of sickle cell disease.
-Priority is given to assays that can be validated in both manufacturing processes and in clinical trials deployed in clinical laboratories at the treatment sites.
+The NHLBI is soliciting applications to develop and validate assays necessary for the assessment of hematological outcomes and other measures of disease modification following transplantation of an autologous, gene modified (gene therapy or gene edited) hematopoietic cell graft.
+This graft would be conducted with the intent to provide a single treatment resulting in alleviation, or cure, of sickle cell disease.
+Priority is given to assays that can be validated in both manufacturing processes and in clinical trials conducted in clinical laboratories at the treatment sites.

 - Guidance for pre-pre-IND INTERACT discussions with FDA